scrapcodemodular/WONK/README.md

 A WONK module can be created by installing this into a circuit built using the included schematics.

-Both boards must be built and connected via the headers, or alternatively a single board with all compnonents could be created.
+Both boards must be built and connected via the headers, or alternatively a single board with all components could be created.